Points and Endings

 About

-To mark her highly anticipated return, she will show a selection of work from the 1980s, made in Manila, to the present, made in her home city for the last 20 years, San Francisco.
+To mark her highly anticipated return, Enriquez will show a selection of work from the 1980s, made in Manila, to the present, made in her home city for the last 20 years, San Francisco.
 Domestic interiors rendered in dynamic brushwork, bold colors, and innovative form wherein she explores the house as both a familiar place and an aspirational ideal will be exhibited alongside newly-made works of dense abstract scenes that, upon closer inspection, reveal figurative silhouettes–a man’s face, a child, a dog–among interiors and exteriors alike.

-The artist spiritedly paints scenes of the house, which is experienced either as a familiar or ideal.
+The artist spiritedly paints scenes of the house, which is experienced either as familiar or ideal.
 However way it is grasped and rendered, the subject comes out vividly inhabited, even if it is sometimes styled to appear in a certain way, mediated as a commodity or an aspiration from a magazine, surely meant to entice.
-The idea of a "dream house" might probably come to mind as Keka Enriquez affectionately, and in the process potentially critically, repeats the desire to come to belong to the tricky place of the house.
+The idea of a “dream house” might probably come to mind as Keka Enriquez affectionately, and in the process potentially critically, repeats the desire to come to belong to the tricky place of the house.
 In lavish paint, nimble and restless strokes, the picture builds up from the density of the domestic furniture to the armature of painting.
 This is not to say that the rhythm is always hectic.
 There can be a sense of quiet, too, as if the details of dwelling serve as accoutrements of a still life.
 But the general atmosphere is one of mingling, if not a massing of pigment and its luster, akin to collage or the modernist experiment of breaching the interior and the environment.
 The latter come together in the imagination of the artist so that the heady mixture ultimately proposes an abstract condition, or an articulation of abstraction in which the flatness is the thickness.
 Here, paint no longer alludes to the object or objectifies the subject: it confuses the eye that expects a reconciled home and is finally led to the telling remains of an always eventful day, which may well speak of history, repressed or becoming.

 Keka Enriquez (b.
 1962, Manila, Philippines; lives and works in San Francisco, California) is a distinguished contemporary artist celebrated for her experimental and expressionistic paintings.
 Influenced by the Neo-expressionist movement, Enriquez’s work is characterized by textured brushstrokes, bold colors, and innovative form.
 Renowned for her exploration of domestic interiors, traditionally the domain of women, Enriquez subverts the masculine art movement to delve into the psychological and social dimensions of home.
 Through her manipulation of pigment, texture, and surface, she retrieves and reshapes the multi-layered experience of the homescape while contemplating the significance of painting as a whole.
 After twenty-five years of working within her San Francisco community, Enriquez returned to the art world in 2023.
 A showcase in 2024 will unveil a series of new oil on canvas paintings highlighting the evolution of her practice.